Wesleyan-Media-Project/entity_linking_2022/README.md

    &&
    Rscript facebook/inference/03_combine_results.R
    ```

+   **Note**: In order to successfully run each R script, you must first set your working directory.
+You can achieve this by adding the line `setwd("your/working/directory")`
+   to the top of the R scripts, replacing `"your/working/directory"` with whatever directory you're running from.
+Additionally, make sure that the locations to which you're retrieving input files and/or sending output files are accurate.

    After successfully running the above scripts in the inference folder, you should see the following entity linking results in the `data` folder: